KathyReid/lca2019-presentation/transcript.md

 A phoneme is the smallest unit of sound that distinguishes one word from another in a particular language.

 Different languages have different phonemes – for example, it’s hard to approximate the Indonesian trill “r” in English (this phoneme is the sound you make when you “roll” your r sound).
 Using phonemes for Wake Word detection can also therefore be a challenge for people who are not native speakers of a language – as their pronunciation may differ from the “standard” pronunciation of a Wake Word.

+@TODO english has xxx phonemes, different languages have different ones

 The other challenge with using Phonemes in Wake Words is that certain Phonemes sound very similar to each other.